The Colosseum

 When Rome collapses, the world will collapse."

 The Colosseum (or Coliseum, alternative spelling) is one of the largest surviving relics of the Roman civilization, and the most famous symbol of the city.
 It stands south of the Roman Forum, on a spot surrounded by three of Rome's famous seven hills: the Palatine, the Esquiline and the Coelian.
 It was originally known as the Flavian Amphiteatre, after the family name of emperor Vespasian (in Latin, Titus Flavius Vespasianus), who started the works for its making in AD 72.
-He was so eager to finish it that in year 79, fearing that he would soon die, he officially opened the arena, despite the works were still in progress.
-It was completed under the short reign of his elder son Titus (81), while his other son Domitian (who reigned from 81 to 96) gave the building some finishing touches.
+He was so eager to finish it that in year 79, fearing that he would soon die, he officially opened the arena, despite the works were still in progress; only the second order of archways had been built.
+It was almost completed under the short reign of his elder son Titus (81), who called the second famous opening that lasted one hundred days.
+His other son, Domitian (who reigned from 81 to 96), finished the works and had the set of tunnels below the arena built.

 emperor Vespasian (AD 71 - 81)